Şehzade Osman Fuad: Early career and education

 In 1911, aged sixteen, he went to Tripolitania voluntarily to fight in the Italo-Turkish War.
 He participated in the Sirenek Operation, where he met Mustafa Kemal Pasha.
 Upon his return, he was enrolled in the Ottoman Military College.
-While he was studying here, he went to Karlsbad Thermal Springs for three months.
+While he was studying there, he went to Karlsbad Thermal Springs for three months.
 He also traveled around Europe.
 He graduated from the military college in 1914, and was given the rank of second lieutenant.
-He was then promoted to first lieutenant the same year, and was promoted to captain in 1916.
+He was then promoted to first lieutenant the same year, and to captain in 1916.

-In 1914, Osman Fuad along with other princes, Şehzade Abdurrahim Hayri, son of Sultan Abdul Hamid II, Şehzade Mehmed Abdülhalim, son of Şehzade Selim Süleyman, were sent to the Potsdam Military Academy as the guests of Kaiser Wilhelm II, where Şehzade Ömer Faruk, the son of Abdulmejid II, later joined them.
+In 1914, Osman Fuad and other princes, Şehzade Abdurrahim Hayri, son of Sultan Abdul Hamid II, Şehzade Mehmed Abdülhalim, son of Şehzade Selim Süleyman, were sent to the Potsdam Military Academy as the guests of Kaiser Wilhelm II, where Şehzade Ömer Faruk, the son of Abdulmejid II, later joined them.
 The Kaiser had admitted these four princes into the Life Guards Hussar Regiment.
-After graduating from the Potsdam Military Academy, Osman Fuad served on various Fronts during World War I, including the Galician, Sinai, and Tripolitanian Fronts, being wounded in an accident on the Sinai Front.
+After graduating from the Potsdam Military Academy, Osman Fuad served on various fronts during World War I, including the Galician, Sinai, and Tripolitanian fronts, being wounded in an accident on the Sinai Front.

 On 29 July 1916, he was appointed as the aide-de-camp to Sultan Mehmed V, and became the deputy commander of the ceremonial Maiyyet-i-Seniyye Cavalry Squadron.
 On 4 January 1917, Osman Fuad along with Abdurrahim visited the troops for morale-boosting purposes.
 The two young princes visited the XV Army Corps, sent to Galicia to fight with the Austrian troops against the Russians.

 On 22 April 1917, he was assigned to the Second Caucasian Cavalry Division of the Third Army.
 However, this duty was canceled and on 29 April 1917, he was appointed to the command of the Sixth Army and the Third Cavalry Division in Jordan.
 In September 1917, Osman Fuad was sent to Bulgaria to attend the funeral of Eleonore Reuss of Köstritz, Queen of Bulgaria, where he met Prince August Wilhelm of Prussia and Archduke Maximilian Eugen of Austria.
 On 24 October 1917, he went to Vienna to present Charles I of Austria with the Order of the House of Osman.